anamud/anamud.github.io/_posts/2016-05-18-Fast-Archlinux-Installation-Instructions.md

 - If everything went well, you should boot into the installed system.

-- Follows tips to improve performance here: https://wiki.archlinux.org/index.php/Improving_performance
+- Follows tips to improve performance [here](https://wiki.archlinux.org/index.php/Improving_performance).